annashats/Portfolio/content/blog/madi/index.md

   <tbody>
     <tr>
         <td>As part of the [Cornell Computing and Information Science MPS](https://infosci.cornell.edu/masters/mps) student curriculum, we worked on a semester-long client project.
 Our team of 4 was selected to work with Google’s Enterprise AI team.
 We showcase an application of Google's anomoly identification technique (MADI) to an e-commerce transaction dataset and build a UXR-based visualization dashboard for surfacing identified anomalous transactions that could be potential indicators of fraud.</td>
-        <td>UI Designer (data visualization expert) /Front-end Developer: my main role on the project included identifying and designing key visualizations that would be possible based on the output provided by MADI as well as identifying the best visualizations for the end user based on the user experience research conducted.
+        <td>UI Designer (data visualization expert)/Front-end Developer: my main role on the project included identifying and designing key visualizations based on the user experience research conducted.
 My secondary role was part of the development team building out the front-end data visualization.</td>
         <td>
         Figma,HTML/CSS and Javascript (Materials UI, Highcharts, React)</td>
         </tr>